digital-organology/historic-music-storage-media-digitization/README.md

 pip install -r requirements.txt
 ```

+A proper installation routine with `Setuptools` will be provided in the future.

 ## Image preprocessing

 Currently the script is developed using backlit images of round music box discs like this: